Paul-Dempsey/pachde1/docs/FancyBox.md

 You can think of FancyBox as a twist on the legendary [DanT:Purfenator](https://library.vcvrack.com/DanTModules/Purfenator).
 FancyBox and Purfenator can even be used together, when properly configured and placed in the patch in the right order.
 It's pretty fiddly to get the combination to work, becuase they both do intrusive things that Rack wasn't really designed for, but it's possible.
+But now that FancyBox has Skiffs, there isn't much need to combine them.

 FancyBox supports up to 6 layers, the top 4 can be animated.
 Each additional layer appears on top of the others.

-When first added to Rack, only *TONE* is enabled, and the effect is not visible until you click the *ON•OFF* button.
+When first added to Rack, only *TONE* is enabled, and the effect is not visible until you click the *ON•OFF* button or switch (Mini).
 Click the check box above the vertical layer label to enable that layer.
-Except for the *Image* and *Skiff* layers, all available options are on the panel.
+Except for the *Image* and *Skiff* layers, all available options are on theFancyBox panel. on FancyBox Mini all other options are in the option dialogs accessed from the hamburger menus.

+## Fancy layers

 The layers in order from bottom to top: